 - 6. Hokkaido Railway history at the Otaru Museum

-- 7. Treat your taste buds to the original taste of Otaru Beer
+- 7. Treat your tastebuds to the original flavor of Otaru Beer

 - 8. Taste Ainu sake at Tanaka Sake Brewery Kikkogura